AlexCharlton/glls/README.md

 It should be possible to do almost anything in glls that you would want to do with the GLSL.
 Known exceptions to this is are: layout qualifiers (which I don’t feel are terribly relevant in the context of Scheme, at least not until uniform locations become prevalent), do-while loops (which have no Scheme analog), `#error`, `#line`, `#undef`, and struct uniforms (implementation reasons).
 Let me know if there are any features that you find lacking.

-Keep in mind, however, that glls cannot do anything that the GLSL can’t, such as making anonymous or recursive functions.
+Keep in mind that glls cannot do anything that the GLSL can’t, such as making anonymous or recursive functions.

 ##### Variables and naming
 Symbols in glls are transformed from a Scheme style into the C style used in the GLSL.
 Letters after dashes are uppercased (i.e., symbols become camelCased).
 Symbols prefixed by `gl:` in glls become prefixed by `gl_` in GLSL.